As your organization grows, so does the number of servers, devices, and services you depend on.

 - Nagios XI and Nagios Core – Nagios XI is a paid monitor and Nagios Core is free.
 Both can be extended by thousands of add-ons that are available from the user community forum.

-- WhatsUp Gold – An extendible network monitoring tool with SNMP procedures underlying device health checks.
+- Progress WhatsUp Gold – An extendible network monitoring tool with SNMP procedures underlying device health checks.

 Knowing whether a computer has issues is fairly straightforward when the computer is right in front of you.
 (Knowing what’s causing the problem?
 That’s harder.)